Northeastern University School of Law: Costs

 Tuition for a full-time Northeastern student is $56,940 per year.
 The total cost of attendance (indicating the cost of tuition, fees and living expenses) at Northeastern law school for the 2021–2022 academic year is $82,736.

 Student organizations and journals

-Northeastern University School of Law has many student-run organizations and activities, including affinity groups and shared interest groups such as Entertainment and Sports Law Society (ESLS), Human Rights Caucus (HRC) and Phi Alpha Delta International, a co-ed fraternity.
+Northeastern University School of Law has many student-run organizations and activities, including affinity groups and shared interest groups such as Entertainment and Sports Law Society (ESLS), Northeastern Law Club Softball, Human Rights Caucus (HRC) and Phi Alpha Delta International, a co-ed fraternity.
 NUSL is home to two scholarly legal journals.

 Northeastern University Law Review

-The Northeastern University Law Review is a law review founded in 2008 that publishes a broad array of legal scholarship primarily from law professors, judges, attorneys and law students.
+The Northeastern University Law Review is a law review founded in 2008 that publishes a broad array of legal scholarship primarily from law professors, judges, attorneys, and law students.
 Staffed and edited by law students, it is published twice a year.
-Staff members are selected largely based on their writing abilities, tests and first-year grades.
+Staff members are selected largely based on an application that tests their fact-checking and cite-checking skills, and includes a diversity statement.
 The law review also publishes content through its online publications: Extra Legal and the Online Forum.